MagicStack/MagicPython/README.md

 [Visual Studio Code](http://code.visualstudio.com).
 It is meant to be a drop-in replacement for the default Python package.

-MagicPython correctly highlights all Python 3.5 syntax features, including type annotations, string formatting and regular expressions.
+MagicPython correctly highlights all Python 3.5 and 3.6 syntax features, including type annotations, f-strings and regular expressions.
 It is built from scratch for robustness with an extensive test suite.

 We are proud to say that MagicPython has been included into the